xebialabs/love-demo/demo/JenkinsWorld/README.md

     Samples & Tutorials
     Set up

+Now go to the [My tasks](http://localhost:5516/#/tasks?has_filter&active&assignedToMe&assignedToMyTeams) view and complete the **Jenkins has GitHub projects** task.
-Run a release from the template **Set up/Set up Cool Store release train**

-This will create several releases and link them together using Gate tasks.
+The **Set up Cool Store demo** creates several releases and link them together using Gate tasks.

-You will end up with something like this on the Relationship view of the **Cool Store September delivery** release:

-Wait on the **Jenkins has GitHub projects** task.

 Go to the **Cool Store September delivery** and select the relationship viewer.